Monte Carlo vs WhyLabs

 - What is this tool?

-- Monte Carlo is a data observability platform for ensuring data reliability.
+- Monte Carlo is a data observability platform that monitors data pipelines to detect anomalies and schema changes, helping teams ensure data reliability.

 - How much does it cost?